BU-CLOUD-F20/Securing_MS_Integrity/README.md

 Release #1 (due by Oct.1):

-Presentation of the tools we are going to use.
+- Presentation of the basic structure of our system.
+- Demo the basic Tekton pipeline and In-toto tutorial.

 Release #2 (due by Oct.15):